Prototype-based Self-Supervised Multimodal Learning for PPG and Accelerometry Signals: Related Work

-Alternatively, approaches like ColloSSL \citep{jain2022collossl}, CroSSL \citep{deldari2024crossl}, and COCOA \citep{deldari2022cocoa} mine positives and negatives \textit{across sensors and modalities.} They evaluate using diverse modalities, including accelerometers, gyroscopes, ECG, EMG, and EDA.
 As such, a critical drawback is the non-trivial nature of mining the pairs.
 More recently, aligning sensor data with natural language descriptions has emerged as an effective option, essentially adopting the CLIP framework \citep{radford2021clip} for time-series data.
-Methods such as IMU2CLIP \citep{moon2022imu2clip}, Ts2Act \citep{xia2024ts2act}, and SensorLM \citep{zhang2025sensorlm} have demonstrated the capabilities of such modeling.
-As such, a majority of these methods model only the common \textit{between-modality information.} Our approach--ProtoMM--models both within- and between-modality information.
+Methods such as IMU2CLIP \citep{moon2022imu2clip}, Ts2Act \citep{xia2024ts2act}, {FOCAL \citep{liu2023focal}}, and SensorLM \citep{zhang2025sensorlm} have demonstrated the capabilities of such modeling. {Further, SLIP \citep{mu2022slip}, which is a combination of the SimCLR and CLIP objectives was evaluated in \cite{haresamudram2025limitations}, showcasing improvements. } As such, a majority of these methods model only the common \textit{between-modality information.} Our approach---ProtoMM---models both within- and between-modality information.
 Further, it sidesteps the challenges associated with mining positive/negative pairs by enforcing consistency between cluster assignments of augmented inputs.

 \textbf{Prototype-Based Representation Learning:} Instead of instance-based discrimination used in approaches like SimCLR, SwAV \citep{caron2020swav} jointly clusters the data using prototype vectors, and enforces consistency between soft cluster assignments produced by different augmented inputs.
 VQ-VAE \citep{van2017neural} also employs such vectors, and combines an autoencoder with vector quantization in order to perform online clustering with hard assignment.
 This setup has been extended to pose data as well \citep{zhang2023generating, wang2024ubiphysio}.
 Instead of the autoencoder, VQ-Wav2vec \citep{baevski2019vq, baevski2020wav2vec} and VQ-CPC \citep{haresamudram2024towards} use CPC \citep{oord2018cpc} as the base.
 As such, vector quantization based methods perform hard assignments of the prototype vectors.
 Our work builds on SwAV, which performs soft cluster assignments, leading to richer expressivity as there can be semantic overlap within the prototype vectors.